dankimio/battleship/README.md

 [ViewComponent](https://viewcomponent.org) is used as the component framework.

+- `BoardComponent` will render a board that is defined by `Board` instance.
+Inside, `BoardComponent` will render two CSS grids: one for board squares (`BoardAtom`s within `BoardRow`s) and one for ships.
+- `ShipComponent` accepts `direction` (horizontal or vertical), `position` (x and y coordinates on the board), type (e.g. aircraft carrier or cruiser) params as well as hits to define atoms that have been hit.

 ## Notes

 - Board atom hits and misses are generated randomly on page load (see `app/javascript/home.js`) for code brevity and readability.
 Alternatively, they could be populated with back-end data (see `app/models/board.rb` and `app/components/board_component.rb`).